anufrievroman/Deatharmony-Website/content/en/home/scores.md

  # CSS class.
  css_class = ""
 +++
-<div class="mini-title"><h1>Free music scores</h1></div>
+<div class="mini-title"><h1>Musical scores</h1></div>

 Music must be free, so here you can always download free sheet music in pdf and other formats.
-If you are looking for scores of other compositions or wish to make a cover, I can send you midi files or other materials, don't hesitate to contact!
+If you are looking for scores of other compositions or wish to make a cover, I can send you midi files or other materials, so don't hesitate to contact.

 - Nurka's Song ∙ <a href="/scores/Nurka song.mid" title="download midi" target="_blank">MIDI</a>
 - Winter Entropy  ∙ <a href="/scores/Winter Entropy.pdf" title="скачать pdf" target="_blank">PDF</a>